Tarot

 Divination vs. Self-Analysis

 Reading tarot cards is many things to many people.
-For some readers, tarot cards are a form of divination — allowing them to perceive that which would normally be unknowable.
+For some readers, tarot cards are a form of spiritual exploration — allowing them to perceive that which would normally be unknowable.
 Divination has been used for everything from finding a lost cat, to questions about romantic interests, to getting a sneak-peek at the events of next week.

 Tarot as a method for self-analysis can offer insight into one’s feelings, inner fears, inhibitions, dreams and desires.

 For other tarot readers, tarot is a tool for personal exploration and self-analysis.
 Tarot as a method for self-analysis can offer insight into one’s feelings, inner fears, inhibitions, dreams and desires.
-When tarot is used as a tool for self-analysis, readers often dismiss with the more occult aspects of tarot and leverage tarot’s capacity to focus their personal insight.
+When tarot is used as a tool for self-analysis, readers often dismiss with the more spiritual aspects of tarot and leverage tarot’s capacity to focus their personal insight.

 • Will my boyfriend come back?